Cody-Cooper/Powershell-one-liners/README.md

 - **Detailed Task Information**: Outputs the task name, run account, author, creation date, last run time, next run time, last run result, and state.
 - **Formatted Output**: Presents information in an easy-to-read list format.

-## Usage

-To use `ScheduledTaskAuditor.ps1`, follow these steps:

-1. Open PowerShell with administrative privileges.
-2. Navigate to the directory containing `ScheduledTaskAuditor.ps1`.
-3. Execute the script by typing `.\ScheduledTaskAuditor.ps1`.

-Alternatively, this script is able to be run as a one-liner for situations where running scripts is disabled.

 ## Output Example

 The script will output information in the following format: